vjspranav/cs3301_osn/course_policy.md

 ## Teaching and Learning Methodology

-This course is designed in such a manner to help learners get the essence of principles behind good software deign.
+This course is designed in such a manner to help learners get the essence of principles behind the basic foundations of modern operating systems and networks.
 To this end, the course will follow a problem based learning methodology.
-Learners will be taught concepts by making them work on real-life problems.
-This will promote deeper engagement, deeper understanding and resembles the true career situation.
+Learners will be taught concepts of operating systems and networks by making them work on light weight operating system (MIT Xv6) as well as by providing them with concrete problems that captures the essence of the concepts taught during the lectures.
+Morover, the tutorials will be done through flipped classroom mechanism where the focus of tutorials will be to explain concepts through examples.
+We believe that this will promote deeper engagement and understanding.

 ## Zero Tolerance on Plagiarism